Holborn: Geography

 The district can best be described in reference to the ancient parish and the sub-divisions that succeeded it, however the area is not an administrative unit so contemporary perceptions of its extent can be vague and highly variable.
 In particular there are overlapping perceptions of the extent of the districts of Holborn, Bloomsbury and St Giles.
 One of the many factors in this, is a tendency to conflate the Holborn and High Holborn roads with the district.

 The now buried River Fleet formed the historic eastern boundary of the ancient parish of Holborn, a course now marked by Farringdon Street, Farringdon Road and other streets.
-The northern boundary with St Pancras was formed by a tributary of the Fleet later known as Lamb’s Conduit.
+The northern boundary with St Pancras was formed by a tributary of the Fleet later known as Lamb's Conduit.
+The curving alignment of Roger Street follows part of the course of that lost brook, and marked the northern boundary of the parish and later borough.

 The area extends west from Farringdon Street, for three-quarters of a mile, roughly as far as Southampton Row and Holborn tube station.
 The station was originally named Holborn (Kingsway) as it was on the junction of those two roads.
 Most of the area lies north of the eponymous road, rather than to the south.

 Transport

 The nearest London Underground stations are Chancery Lane and Holborn.
 The closest mainline railway station is City Thameslink.

-Holborn is served by bus routes 1, 8, 19, 25, 38, 55, 59, 68, 76, 91, 98, 168, 171, 188, 243, 341, 521, X68 and night routes N1, N8, N19, N38, N41, N55, N68 and N171.
+Holborn is served by bus routes 1, 8, 19, 25, 38, 55, 59, 68, 76, 91, 98, 133, 168, 171, 188, 243, 341, X68 and night routes N1, N8, N19, N38, N41, N55, N68 and N171.